Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

   - `Neon Sky#7293` for the beautiful item concepts

 # Changelog
+* v1.8.4 Mod Changes:
+  * Made more token changes.
+  * Inverted the effect of imperfection in code.
+  * Fixed hopoo breaking my shit because they dont know what overloads are.
+(AddDot got a new parameter and they didnt make a overload so the previous method signature is not found.)

 * v1.8.3 Mod Changes:
   * Fixed some simple tokens.
   * Fixed deep descent not having its void pairing.